CarlGao4/CarlGao4/README.md

 ### Hi there 👋

-I'm a high school student from Beijing, China.
+I'm a student from Shanghai Jiao Tong University, China.
 My favorite programming language is Python, though I'm also familiar with C, C++, JS (css, HTML, anyway) ...
 Feel free to discuss them with me :smiley:

 ## Popular Projects :file_folder: